MicrosoftDocs/sdk-api/sdk-api-src/content/iads/nf-iads-iadsadsysteminfo-getdcsitename.md

 An Active Directory site is one or more well-connected TCP/IP subnets holding Active Directory domain controllers.
-For more information, see  <a href="https://msdn.microsoft.com/library/Aa772157(v=VS.85).aspx">Active Directory Core Concepts</a>.
+For more information, see  <a href="ad.active_directory_core_concepts">Active Directory Core Concepts</a>.

 #### Examples